Mod-p Poincar\'e Duality in p-adic Analytic Geometry

 coincides with the explicit trace map

 \end{lemma1} \begin{proof} Without loss of generality we can assume that $X$ is connected.
-In particular, $f$ is surjective in this case\footnote{Or $X'$ is empty, but this case is trivial.}.
-Then if $f$ is split, the claim is trivial.
-So it suffices to reduce to the split case.
+In particular, $f$ is surjective in this case (or empty).
+The empty case is obvious, so we assume that $f$ is surjective.